 Social Development & Social Issues Lab

-Projects in the Social Lab focus on two main areas of inquiry.
-The first involves research on the development of intergroup attitudes, with a focus on gender.
+Projects in the Social Lab involve research on the development and socialization of intergroup attitudes.
 For example, how do such strong societal beliefs about gender form?
 How do environments perpetuate and mitigate social stereotyping and intergroup biases?
-Recent work has explored adults’ beliefs about addressing sexism with children and how those beliefs compare to those about addressing other isms (e.g., racism) as well as other challenging topics.
+How do adults approach complex social issues and cultural moments with children?
+Research in this area has explored caregiver and educator beliefs about addressing sexism, racism, and social issues with children.

-The second area of research is focused on educational media and technology that is designed to help students navigate social challenges and ethical dilemmas.
-Recent research involves the development of project-based curricula centered on the game Quandary and a nationwide evaluation of the curriculum.
+Projects and partnerships also focus on educational media and technology that is designed to help students navigate social challenges and social issues.
 A primary goal of this research is to foster conversations within classrooms and to promote the application of strategies from digital tools to issues that students are facing in their own lives and communities.

 Lacey J. Hilliard, PhD